bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Global regions

-Global regions are special regions that can be used to place and manage content sitewide.
+Global regions are special regions you can use to place and manage content sitewide.
 Widgets placed in a global region will appear on every page of the storefront where that region exists.
-This makes global regions useful for displaying high-priority information, such as special promotion advertising banners, across multiple pages of the storefront.
+This makes global regions useful for displaying high-priority information, such as special promotion advertising banners, across multiple storefront pages.

 To create a global region, add the `--global` suffix to the region name as shown in the following example: